robbestad/Funny-old-PHP/README.md

 It's got an echo mode as well:   __<%=__ ... __%>__

-But, hey, it would be stupid to stop here.
+But, hey, why stop there.
 Why not try this?

 ```__<script language="php">__ ... __</script>__```

-Of course it works. :)

 The funny thing is that you can mix and match.
 So you can open
 with classic __<?php__ and close with  __%>__.
 Or you can open